 - Reasonable price.

-- No power adaptor included – just a USB charging cable.
+- Only comes with a USB charging cable.

 - Some sounds have a light fan noise in the background.